Optimal Portfolio Using Factor Graphical Lasso: Empirical Application

-\autoref{tab5} compares the performance of FGL and the alternative methods for the daily data for different time periods of interesting episodes in terms of the cumulative excess return (CER) and risk.
-To demonstrate the performance of all methods during the periods of recession and expansion, we chose four periods and recorded CER for the whole year in each period of interest.
+\autoref{tab5} compares the performance of MRC portfolios for the daily data for different time periods of interesting episodes in terms of the cumulative excess return (CER), risk, and SR. To demonstrate the performance of all methods during the periods of recession and expansion, we chose four periods and recorded CER for the whole year in each period of interest.
 Two years, 2002 and 2008 correspond to the recession periods, which is why we we refer to them as \enquote{Downturns}.
 We note that the references to Argentine Great Depression and The Financial Crisis do not intend to limit these economic downturns to only one year.
 They merely provide the context for the recessions.
-The other two years, 2017 and 2019, correspond to the years which were relatively favorable to the stock market (\enquote{Booms}). \autoref{tab5} reveals some interesting findings: \textbf{(1)} MRC portfolios yield higher CER and they are characterized by higher risk. \textbf{(2)} MRC is the only type of portfolio that produces positive CER during both recessions.
-Note that all models that used MWC and GMV during that time experienced large negative CER. \textbf{(3)} When EW and Index have positive CER (during Boom periods), all portfolio formulations also produce positive CER.
-However, the return accumulated by MRC is mostly higher than that by MWC and GMV portfolio formulations. \textbf{(4)} FGL mostly outperforms the competitors, including EW and Index in terms of CER and risk.
+The other two years, 2017 and 2019, correspond to the years which were relatively favorable to the stock market (\enquote{Booms}).
+Overall, it is easier to beat the Index in Downturns than in Booms.
+In most cases FGL shows superior performance in terms of CER and SR for Downturn \#1, Boom \#1 and Boom \#2.
+For Downturn \#2, even though FGL has the highest CER, its SR is smaller than SR of some other competing methods.
+One explanation would be the following: as evidenced by high risk of the competing methods during Boom \#2, there were high positive and negative returns during the period, with high returns driving up the average used in computing the SR. However, if one were to use the alternative strategies ignoring CER statistics, then the return on the money deposited at the beginning of 2008 would either be negative (e.g. FClime, Projected POET) or smaller than the CER of FGL-based strategies.
+This exercise demonstrates that SR statistics alone, especially during recession periods characterized by higher volatility, could be misleading.
+Another interesting finding from such exercise is that FGL exhibits smaller risk compared to most competing methods even during the periods of recession, which holds for all portfolio formulations.
+This allows FGL to minimize cumulative losses during economic downturns.
+Subperiod analyses for MWC and GMV portfolio formulations is presented in Supplemental Appendix \ref{appendixC3}.